 Here are some gear ratio ranges that quality brands offer in their machine heads.

 |Gotoh||14:1 to 28:1|

 Do Machine Heads Affect Sound Quality?

 Machine heads come in many types, but how do they affect your sound quality?
-Most of them are made from a form of metal, whether steel or brass, they will resonate.
+Most of them are made from a form of metal, whether steel or brass and they will resonate.
 Yes, it’s true that some might vibrate more than others, but this will be negligible.

-Choosing machine heads is more about how they look than what they might offer in terms of sound quality.
-When it comes to performance, as long as they can prevent string slippage and offer accuracy, it’s hard to demand anything more from them.
+Choosing machine heads is more about how they look than what they might offer in sound quality.
+They must prevent string slippage and offer accuracy.
+Otherwise, it’s hard to demand anything more from them.

 There are a variety of machine heads available on the market and they each have their own benefits.
-Knowing which type is good for your guitar is important in order to have the best possible experience while playing.
+Knowing which type is good for your guitar is important.
+This is to have the best possible experience while playing.

-There are also many great looking types available that are very vintage themed that can work great for even more modern guitars.
+There are also many great-looking types available!
+They are very vintage themed and can work great for even more modern guitars.

 Manufacturers are constantly improving their products and new designs are always being released.
-It’s critical to also make sure to be buying high quality machine heads, as they are one of the more important parts on your guitar.
+It’s critical to also make sure to be buying high-quality machine heads.
+They are one of the more important parts of your guitar.

 What are die-cast machine heads?